insideout10/wordlift-docs/docs/mappings.rst

 Recipe
 ^^^^^^^^^^^^^^^
 A recipe schema allows you to specify steps in your recipe, varying from nutritional information to the method of cooking.
 This can all be done by choosing specific keywords under the properties.
+Learn `how to add schema markup for recipes <https://wordlift.io/academy-entries/schema-markup-for-recipe/>`_.

+Course
+^^^^^^^^^^^^^^^
+Course schema markup is the specific entity type for web pages that describe an educational course that may be offered online or in person by public and private schools, colleges, and universities.
+Learn `how to add course schema markup to your content <https://wordlift.io/academy-entries/course-schema-markup/>`_.

 FAQ
 ^^^^^^^^^^^^^^^